hupayx-com/taycan-docs/src/guide/README.md

 # Taycan mainnet
-Taycan, formerly known as "Hupayx", is independent blockchain.
-The base coin is Shuffle(SFL) is has 1:1 value with "HPX".
+Taycan, formerly known as "Hupayx", is an independent blockchain.
+The base coin is Shuffle(SFL) and it holds an equal value to that of "HPX."

 Taycan is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
 It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine. and is forked from [EVMOS](https://github.com/evmos/evmos/)